What Can You Do with Education?

 What do you want to be when you grow up?
 Parent?
 Pediatrician?
 Counselor?
 Child advocate?
 Speech-language pathologist?
 Tutor?
 Principal?
 Educational researcher?
 Family court lawyer?
 School administrator?
 Teacher?
 Scientist?
 Reading specialist?
 Developmental neuroscientist?
 Educational consultant?
 Special educator?
 Child psychologist?
 Foster parent?
 Bilingual educator?
 Educational policymaker?
-If you want to make a difference in children’s lives, you will want to get involved with the Department of Education.
-If you want a job that involves learning and teaching (and what job doesn’t, when you stop to think about it…), you will want to get involved with the Department of Education.
+If you want to make a difference in children's lives, or if you want a job that involves learning and teaching (and what job doesn't, when you stop to think about it…), you will want to pursue Education courses at Dartmouth.

 Interested in graduate school?
 Here is the list of top Education schools with specialties and rankings from U.S. News to get you started: http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-education-schools.